“I still owe the world a Tannhäuser” – Richard Wagner

 3:20 – 4:10 pm: Susan Brodie, “Recent Tannhäuser Productions: Conflicts between Individual Desires and the Common Good”

-Books & Merchandise will be for sale.
-Refreshments will be served.
+Books & Merchandise for sale.
+Refreshments served.
 Doors open at 11:30 a.m.

 In-person & livestreamed (viewable online through midnight Dec.
 12)